Des*Syn

 • Guidance by assessing fitness — decision-making heuristics, rather than goals, as drivers.

 The TRACE cognitive model not only prompts individual users, but also provides a framework within which collaborators can interact.
-The user interacts with the system in a question prompt and response mode via the user interface, which is coupled to the TRACE Knowledge Processor (pat. pend).
+The user interacts with the system in a question prompt and response mode via the user interface, which is coupled to the TRACE Knowledge Processor (patent issued).
 Collaborators co-evolve solutions in co-located or distributed teams through using a series of steps and question prompts, an “empty construct” framework with a shared graphical user interface.
 The cognitive process architecture is comprised of five stages, with prompts at each stage.

 The five stage TRACE model provides a system framework for discovering, developing, exchanging, applying, and integrating knowledge in individual or group problem-solving tasks, supplying a general template with prompts to aid the user in complex creative tasks, when persons with diverse skills, knowledge and agendas must collaborate.
 The process model enables users to generate and organize ideas, and to present their results in a format that is easily searchable and accessible as a resource for future users of the system.
 These five stages can repeat in any order as needed during a development sequence: